vippsas/vipps-recurring-api/README.md

 | 6 | `partially_refunded`| Charge successfully refunded, used if the refund is a partial ammount of the captured amount.

 ## Campaigns
 A campaign in recurring is a period where the price is lower than usual, and this is communicated to the customer with the original price shown for comparison.
+This Functionality is currently being developed and is subject to change.

 <img src="images/CampaignExample.PNG" width="185">